cloudflare/webcm/README.md

-# Zaraz Tool Package
+# External Components

 ## Introduction

-A Zaraz Tool Package is an NPM package that defines how a certain third-party tool works in a website.
+An External Components is a JavaScript module that defines how a certain third-party tool works in a website.
 It contains all of the assets required for the tool to function, and it allows the tool to subscribe to different events, to update the DOM and to introduce server-logic.

-Tools that provide a Zaraz Tool Package can earn from multiple capabilities:
+Tools that provide an External Component can earn from multiple capabilities:

 - **Same domain**: Serve assets from the same domain as the website itself, for faster and more secure execution
 - **Website-wide events system**: Hook to a pre-existing events system that the website uses for tracking events - no need to define tool specific API